How do I apply?

 - Make contact with potential supervisors before applying to ensure your skills and qualifications are a good fit for any available projects

-- Name at least one potential supervisor in your personal statement
+- Name at least one potential supervisor/project in your personal statement

 - Supply a clear and concise personal statement which details your aptitude and motivation for applying, your interest in your supervisor's specific research area and your academic and/or career plans